 In the constitution of the state of Colorado, add section 32 to article II as follows:

 Section 32.
-Right to Local Self-Government
+Right of Local Community Self-Government

 (4) All provisions of this section are self-executing and severable.